knpuniversity/ansible/knpu/ansible-modules.md

 ansible localhost -m composer -a "working_dir=./ no_dev=false"
 ```

 Woh!
-Now the output is green and it says "changed false".
+Now the output is green and it says "changed: false".

 That is one of the most important superpowers of modules: not only do they make
 something happen on your server, they're able to detect whether or not the server